Shaping Fire Press

 Premise of the Campaign:

-Cannabis businesses have come together this week to support voluntary cannabis labeling in the home.
+Cannabis businesses have come together to support voluntary cannabis labeling in the home.
 There are too many instances of visitors coming into the homes of cannabis patients or cannabis enthusiasts and inadvertently eating a marijuana edible.
 By creating a new habit of labeling our cannabis edibles at home, we can greatly reduce accidental consumption.
 A media campaign and Kickstarter has been launched to further spread this message across the United States.

 April 17th - May 14th, 2017